Child Protection Specialization

 UFV’s Bachelor of Arts in Child and Youth Care (BA CYC) is a four-year program that prepares you to become a skilled child and youth care professional, ready to provide guidance, support and help children, youth, and families overcome emotional and physical challenges.

 Starting with a focus on development and social competence for therapeutic intervention through relationships, you examine and address the issues that affect children and youth who are facing social and developmental difficulties.

 With core courses offered in the afternoon and the evening, the BA CYC can accommodate your work schedule if you are currently employed in the human services field and wish to grow your career and gain skills you can apply in your work setting.

-In the third and fourth year, the program culminates in two 300-hour practica that provide you with opportunities to gain direct experience working with one of UFV’s learning partners.
+In the third and fourth year, the program culminates in two practica for a total of 775 hours that provide you with opportunities to gain direct experience working with one of UFV’s learning partners.
 Through both practica, you benefit from the structured supervision of experienced professionals, who can provide valuable guidance and feedback.

 Note: If you are currently working in a full-time job you may need to adjust your schedule or take time off to meet the demands of practicums.

 After you graduate from the Bachelor of Arts in Child and Youth Care, you have acquired the skills to take on consultations, case assessments and interventions, counselling, advocacy, policy development, and to become a well-rounded practitioner in any agency or program.

 You may also pursue further studies in child and youth care, public administration, criminal justice, social work, or any related field.